Deepakps03/Deepakps03/README.md

 - 👋 Hi, I’m @Deepakps03
 - 👀 I’m interested in App Development
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with a girl who loves coding and spotify
 - 📫 How to reach me Instagram@deepak_linux

 <!---